SarahFrench/ConwayGameOfLife/README.md

 - Use the scenarios to write tests
 - Using the exact Given/When/Tests in cucumber would be nice, but maybe a stretch goal

+### 2019-11-29

+Started making the class for the game, no rules implemented yet.
+Set up a test checking that an empty board is empty and remains empty after one turn.
+I expect this test will break in future as I work on implementing the life/death rules.